sapegin/slides/inconsistent-styles-full.md

 - Built-in accessibility

 ---
-export default Secondary
+export default Boom

-<Heading is="p">Consistent by default.
-Custom when required by&nbsp;design, not&nbsp;randomly custom</Heading>
+<Heading is="p">Keep styles in primitive components and compose your app UI from these components</Heading>

 ---